 \subsection{What does physics-informed mean?
 Why is it needed?}

 Currently, there are two mainstream directions for studying QCNs.
-One focuses on the physical layer, the quantum hardware, and practically deploying quantum mechanics in QCNs.
+One focuses on the physical hardware layer, and practically deploying quantum mechanics in QCNs.
 This direction is mainly led by the quantum physics community.
-However, in this area, only a handful of works by this community \cite{pant2019routing} consider QCN networking scenarios where quantum resources are managed, allocated, and scheduled, and the performance of QCNs is optimized analogously to classical networks.
-Such analyses are necessary to develop the QI and its applications.
+However, in this area, only a handful of works by this community \cite{pant2019routing} consider QCN networking scenarios where quantum resources are managed, and scheduled, and the QCN performance is optimized analogously to classical networks.
+Such analyses are necessary to develop the QI.

-In contrast, the second approach for tackling QCNs, led by the classical communications community, mainly focuses on analyzing diverse QCN networking problems while often being incognizant to the quantum hardware and its practical restrictions.
-While some exceptions exist (e.g., \cite{pant2019routing}), most works \cite{gyongyosi2018multilayer_optimization,schoute2016shortcuts,quantum_queuing_delay,rezai2021quantum,chen2019quantum,li2021building} from this community share the common drawback of \emph{not being guided by the principles of quantum physics, and making impractical assumptions that violate them}.
+In contrast, the second approach for tackling QCNs, led by the classical communications community, mainly focuses on analyzing diverse QCN networking problems while often being incognizant to the quantum hardware and its restrictions.
+While some exceptions exist (e.g., \cite{pant2019routing}), most works \cite{gyongyosi2018multilayer_optimization,schoute2016shortcuts,quantum_queuing_delay,rezai2021quantum,chen2019quantum,li2021building} from this community share the common drawback of \emph{not being guided by the quantum physics principles, and making impractical assumptions}.
 For example, in \cite{quantum_queuing_delay}, the authors ignore the principle of quantum decoherence in quantum memories, and the work in \cite{rezai2021quantum} ignores any physical QCN losses.

-Consequently, there is a gap between the quantum physics and the classical communications communities regarding QCN development.
-Particularly, the quantum physics community lacks the expertise on networking applications and performance optimization, while the classical communications community lacks the physics and hardware-related experience of the quantum physics community needed to ensure that their QCN designs account for real-world limitations.
-In fact, there is no comprehensive, holistic framework that lays down the foundations needed to develop QCN designs and networking analyses while relying on quantum physics principles.
+Consequently, there is a gap between the quantum physics and classical communications communities regarding QCN development.
+Particularly, the quantum physics community lacks the expertise on networking applications and performance optimization, while the classical communications community lacks the physics and hardware-related experience of the quantum physics community needed to ensure that their QCN designs consider real-world limitations.
+In fact, there is no comprehensive, holistic framework that lays down the foundations needed to develop QCN designs and networking analyses while relying on quantum physics.
 Such a \emph{physics-informed} framework for QCNs -- which we introduce -- must account for the physical limitations of the various QCN components and operations to ensure practicality.